djwrisley/HDME/index.md

 This course is published with GitHub Pages using the [Slate theme](https://pages-themes.github.io/slate/) customized by Claude Sonnet 4 with Co-Pilot.

-The course content has been inspired by previous years of spatial humanities teaching at [ESUDH](https://esudh.github.io/esuarchive/), [DHSI](https://dhsi.org) and NYU Abu Dhabi.
+The course content has been inspired by previous years of spatial humanities teaching at [ESUDH](https://esudh.github.io/esuarchive/) in Leipzig and Cluj-Napoca, [DHSI](https://dhsi.org) in Victoria and Montréal as well as NYU Abu Dhabi.
 Session 8a was particularly inspired by [DH Programming Pedagogy in the Age of AI, DHSI 2025](https://anastasiasalter.net/DHProgramming/).

 Other syllabus of interest include
 - NYU Abu Dhabi, Data and Human Space, [F22](https://sites.google.com/nyu.edu/dhs-f22), [F21], [S21], [F20], [F19].